 A contemporary design with bold, geometric shapes that adds a modern touch while keeping the content organized and professional.

-Industry manager resume template
+Industry resume template

-ATS basic resume template
+Green resume template

 An ATS-friendly, minimalist design that ensures clarity and simplicity, making it ideal for entry-level and experienced professionals across any industry.

-Elegant florist resume template
+Elegant green resume template

 Designed with a clean and elegant layout, this template has elements of style and functionality.
 It’s perfect for candidates who want to showcase their artistic flair and attention to detail.

-Stylish modern resume template
+Blue resume template

 A sleek, modern template that combines professionalism with a touch of personality, making it perfect for job seekers across any industry who want a dynamic, engaging resume.
+Highlighted headings can trip up ATS, so it's safer to just change the font color instead.

-Impact yellow resume template
+Yellow resume template

 How to Create a Resume on MS Word